subbaparitala/cpm/README.md

    1.Placement with attributes id, name, start, end, cpm

-   2. Delivery with attritubes placement_id, date, impressions
+   2.Delivery with attritubes placement_id, date, impressions

  * I started with importing the CSV files to the database with respective models.
 To do this I created a rake task which will do the          import   of csv files.
 I took precautions to not insert null values by adding the conditions in database.